-- Toast coriander and fennel seeds, then grind with peppercorns until fine using either a mortar and pestle or a spice grinder.
+- Prepare the spices.
+Toast coriander and fennel seeds, then grind with peppercorns until fine using either a mortar and pestle or a spice grinder.

-- In a large bowl, combine salt, Domino® Golden Sugar, and ground spices.
+- Mix to dry rub.
+In a large bowl, combine salt, Domino® Golden Sugar, and ground spices.

-- Pat salmon dry on both sides with paper towels.
+- Cure the fish.
+Pat salmon dry on both sides with paper towels.
 Turn salmon skin side up and press ½ of the salt mixture on top.

-- Place a large heavy skillet or book (highly recommend wrapping this in plastic so it doesn’t get wet!) on top of salmon.
-Leave in refrigeratory for 36-48 hours, turning the salmon over once halfway through.
+- Weight down the salmon.
+Place a large heavy skillet or book (highly recommend wrapping this in plastic so it doesn’t get wet!) on top of salmon.
+Leave in refrigerator for 36-48 hours, turning the salmon over once halfway through.

-- When ready, open plastic wrap and discard dill and excess salt rub, wiping salmon down with a dry paper towel.
+- Prepare to serve.
+When ready, open plastic wrap and discard dill and excess salt rub, wiping salmon down with a dry paper towel.
 Serve immediately or place in an airtight container and serve within 1 week.

-- To serve: thinly slice salmon into paper thin strips.
+- Slice and serve.
+To serve: thinly slice salmon into paper thin strips.
 Serve on toasted pumpernickel or rye with a smear of softened cream cheese, fresh dill, and drained capers.